ravendb/docs/version_3/docs/client-api/commands/indexes/get.dotnet.markdown

 **Parameters**

+name
+:   Type: string
-- name - name of an index
+name of an index

 **Return Value**